IrvinBarham1/AI-ChatBot/README.md

 # AI-ChatBot
-Create an AI ChatBot application I can use on my iPhone that can create notification reminders and help manage financial budgets
+Create an AI ChatBot application I can use that can create notification reminders and help manage financial budgets